-This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA_s mission to protect the Nation_s natural resources.
-For the NOAA B-WET Program this includes the following questions: Does the project involve external sharing and communication?
+This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+For the NOAA B-WET Program, the following questions are posed to each reviewer: Does the project involve external sharing and communication?
 Does the target audience share their findings, experiences, or results to their peers or their community?